Feedback02/AntPursuitProblem/README.md

 https://github.com/Feedback02/AntPursuitProblem/assets/75331147/04534f31-4355-4db0-a494-647376042dcd

 This is my contribution in which the ants are able to deal with obstacles.
 To do that they use an heuristic which is the (white) ant that behaves like a "ghost", the other ants try to follow the "ghost" ant but they need to deal with the obstacle.
+Perserving the property of finding the shortest path

 https://github.com/Feedback02/AntPursuitProblem/assets/75331147/cf9447e2-992f-49cd-9aa3-ffda701a81b0